davecrump/ryde-build/README.md

 # Post-install Set-up

-After reboot, the Ryde software will start and attenpt to receive a signal on 741.5 MHz, 1500 kS.
+After reboot, the Ryde software will start and attempt to receive a signal on 741.5 MHz, 1500 kS.
 It will be configured to use a Virgin Media type remote control, and to output video on the primary HDMI port of the RPi.
 To change the model of remote, or to select comp video output, log in by ssh and type menu.
 There is a text menu to enable selection of other options.

 # Advanced notes